ImYoussef/FailSafe-SQA2025-AUBURN/repo.md

 ### Execution of Git Hooks

 The following artifacts are designed to provide evidence of successful integration and validation of requirement “4a.
 Create a Git Hook that will run and report all security weaknesses in the project in a CSV file whenever a Python file is changed and committed.
 (10%)”.
 As the pre-commit hook is a client-side hook, the contents of it are not stored on the Team’s Repository per standard Git practice.
-Instead the pre-commit hook file is simply uploaded in a separate folder labeled “hooks”
+Instead the pre-commit hook file is simply uploaded in a separate folder labeled “hooks”.
+The result of this hooks can be found in https://github.com/ImYoussef/FailSafe-SQA2025-AUBURN/tree/main/results .

 ### Execution of Fuzzing